Aeroelastic Reduced-Order Model Differential Equations in Transonic Buffeting Flow: Results

-Next looking at the moments, the trends in terms of accuracy are largely similar, although the errors are approximately double than those of the lift force.
-This is to be expected given that the pitching moment (taken about the quarter chord location) is more sensitive to shock oscillations, and as a result nonlinearity is more pronounced in the pitching moment time-series.
+Next looking at the moments, the trends in terms of accuracy are largely similar, although the errors are approximately double those of the lift force.
+This is to be expected given that the pitching moment (taken about the quarter-chord location) is more sensitive to shock oscillations, and as a result nonlinearities are more pronounced in the pitching moment time-series.
 In this case, the inclusion of the Volterra series is even more important.
 For instance, the Rayleigh-Parkinson ROM performance is clearly unacceptable with $nrmsd>15\%$, and the error is reduced by 46\% through the addition of the pruned Volterra series in $\text{\textbf{IDE-ROM}}_{RV}$.
 Similar to the case of lift, the discovered ODE ROM ($\text{\textbf{ODE-ROM}}_{D}$) is the second best performer.
 The discovered IDE ROM ($\text{\textbf{IDE-ROM}}_{D}$) reduces $nrmsd<5\%$ which may be acceptable, although the aeroelastic cases are the real test of ROM performance.
-Qualitative observation of the time-series for the discovered ROMs in Fig.~\ref{fig:crossval_heave_mom} demonstrates reasonably good performance including a well-captured shock buffet only oscillations.
+Qualitative observation of the time-series for the discovered ROMs in Fig.~\ref{fig:crossval_heave_mom} demonstrates reasonably good performance including a well-captured shock buffet-only oscillations.